Redesign of library guides website

 Styling and Branding

-Redesigned desktop librarian profile page
+Redesigned desktop research databases page

-Redesigned desktop research databases list page
+Redesigned desktop librarian profiles page

 Usability Testing